 Performs other duties as assigned.

-Education: Associates degree in Bio-Medical Electronics from an accredited institution.
+Education: Associates degree in Bio-Medical Electronics from an accredited institution or five years experience in Bio-med Equipment repair and patient care systems.

 Experience: Minimum of five years in Bio-Med Equipment repair and patient care systems.